-- Optional Uniform khaki shorts, pants or skirts & burgundy shirts - Please send a complete change of clothes to school in case of an accident. - For safety reasons, students MUST wear closed toe shoes with rubber soles at all times.
+- Optional Uniform khaki shorts, pants or skirts & burgundy shirts; due to the upcoming name change, please do not have any clothing embroidered with the Kingsley House name. - Please send 3 complete sets of clothing to school in case of an accident. - For safety reasons, students MUST wear closed toe shoes with rubber soles at all times.
 Also due to safety reasons, the following shoes will not be permitted: slippers, slip-ons, open toed shoes, jelly and shoes with heels.